-The treatment and support you will receive from an inpatient program will be essential in helping you recover from your traumatic experience.
-While your memories will never fully go away, through a treatment program you can learn to manage your responses to these memories and associated memories.
+The treatment and support you will receive from an inpatient treatment center will be essential in helping you recover from your traumatic experience.
+While your memories will never fully go away, through treatment you can learn to manage your responses to these memories and associated memories.
 You will also be able to reduce the frequency and intensity of your reactions.
 An inpatient environment will allow you to escape the pressures of life and focus upon the challenges you are currently facing.
 Therapists can help you learn coping strategies for dealing with painful emotions and ways in which you can overcome your anxiety.
 Most importantly, you will be surrounded by compassionate, caring people who will help you learn the tools needed to once again see the world as a beautiful place.

-At Cedar Crest Hospital & Residential Treatment Center, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, and military personal who are struggling with PTSD.
+At Cedar Crest, a PTSD treatment center in Belton, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, and military personal who are struggling with PTSD.
 Our inpatient program provides intensive psychiatric care designed to stabilize a person who is in crisis and in need of a caring, safe environment.
 We will create an individualized treatment plan for each one of our patients, always going the extra mile to ensure that all who come to us are secure and supported long after they have left our program.